 We are open to either possibility.
-In general, we would prefer alternative (1) because we suspect that it would require the least time to be enabled.
 If Option (1) could be implemented sooner, we see that as an advantage.
-On the other hand, some users would prefer Option (2), particularly if the IEEE Registration Authority could support the allocation of multiple OUIs, in a contiguous block, to a single organization.
+On the other hand, some users would prefer Option (2).
 In the case of Option (1), we request that operators be permitted to request a contiguous block of ten OUIs.
 Given the additional space available for 802.16 use in Option (2), we would prefer that larger contiguous blocks, of up to 100 OUIs, be available.